ShlomiFridman/solitaire/README.md

 # solitaire

-the project uses JavaFX, needs JDK11 to run, to open the game execute Solitaire.jar file
+the project uses JavaFX, requires bellsoft jdk11.

 klondike solitaire game,
 to play click and drag the cards with the mouse,